aya-prover/locally-nameless-aya-draft/.github/README.md

 * Redesign classes, make `do` and idiom brackets based on classes
 * _Java interop_: tactics, etc.

 Since late 2023, I was blessed with the privilege to talk to a number of students of Professor Avigad and learned a lot about Lean and some set-theoretic proof assistants, including Mizar and Metamath Zero.
 This is eye-opening since I only know Agda/Arend and was too much into the idea of univalent foundation of mathematics (instead of having HoTT as an internal language of higher topoi).
 This motivated the transition to a set-level type theory with good handling of propositional equality.
 I will try to weave my new understanding and thinking into this brand-new version of Aya.
-I am really grateful for Hoshino Tented for helping me out on this project.
+I am really grateful for @HoshinoTented for helping me out on this project.

 Once we're done with everything that exists in the original repo, we will create a huge pull request signed by everyone contributed to this prototype and work with the aya-dev repo instead.
 The version number will be `0.x` still until we've figured out Java interop (aka tactics).